Simple Life With Less Stress

 Recent studies show that practicing gratitude daily helps improve health and well-being.
 Embracing simplicity strips away the inessentials so you can see just how much of what surrounds you is worthy of your gratitude.

 Almost universally, those who pursue a simpler life will become physically healthier.
 You become more mindful of what you eat, how much you eat, how you move your body, and how you care for yourself.
-The awareness and simplification of your surroundings bring awareness and simplification of your body.
+The awareness and simplification of your surroundings bring awareness and simplification to your body.
 Less junk, less inactivity, whole food, more vitality, more movement, more health.

 When you’re no longer weighed down with past, future, stuff, shoulds, worries, and guilt, you have the time, energy, and space to devote to relationships.
 They will bloom under the extra love.